Book Project - Present

 It isn’t.
 This is a different code base and they don’t share the same code.
 Bookshelf uses the Google Books API, which I’m not fond of.
 Bookshelf only exists as an Android app, whereas the Book Project, in its current incarnation, is only a web app.

 The Book Project requires users to add their own books, whereas Bookshelf was closer to Goodreads in that users search for books from a catalogue to add.
-Ideally, I’d have my own (open source) API to look through that provides good and relevant search results.
+Ideally, we'd have our own (open source) API to look through that provides good and relevant search results.
 From what I’ve seen of APIs other than the Google Books API, that’s not out there yet.

 What’s the stack?